charud/cx/README.md

 </div>
 ```

-And can be read like this:
+They can be accessed like this:

 ```
 cx.view('myView', function() {